ietf-wg-cellar/flac-specification/flac.md

 See the [FLAC decoder testbench](https://github.com/ietf-wg-cellar/flac-test-files) for a non-exhaustive list of FLAC files with extreme configurations which lead to crashes or reboots on some known implementations.
 Besides providing a starting point for security testing, this set of files can also be used for testing conformance with this specification.

+FLAC files may contain executable code, although the FLAC format is not designed for it and it is uncommon.
+One use case where FLAC is occasionally used to store executable code is when compressing images of mixed mode CDs, which contain both audio and non-audio data, of which the non-audio portion can contain executable code.

 # IANA Considerations

 In accordance with the procedures set forth in [@?RFC6838], this document registers one new media type, "audio/flac", as defined in the following section.